- Measures 12" Round 3.0 pounds

 Why do you use old pallet wood?

-CONSERVATION We give new life to battered and old pallets.
-All of our wood is 100% re-purposed so no trees are sacrificed.
-Moreover, we involve our customers in the effort.
-When you buy a clock, we plant a tree.
+CONSERVATION All of our wood is 100% re-purposed so no trees are sacrificed.
+Moreover, when you buy a clock, we plant a tree.
 We've been called tree huggers on more than one occasion and we're proud of it.

 RESILIENCE It's tough.
 The blue collar of wood.
 Otherwise it would not have been selected for pallet duty.
 Right?

-CHARACTER Our wood is worldly and comes from places like Poland, Argentina, Thailand and more.
-In a previous life it delivered everything from olive oil to umbrellas so each plank has a story to tell.
-Every bump and nick along the way adds up to a handsome, weathered complexion.
+CHARACTER In a previous life our reclaimed pallet wood delivered everything from olive oil to umbrellas so each plank has a story to tell.
+Every bump and nick along the way adds up to a weathered, rustic, farmhouse complexion.

 What is a Goathopper?